Azure/LAMP/docs/Get-Install-Data.md

     the loadBalancerDNS, see below.
   - **loadBalancerDNS**: This is the DNS name of your application load balancer.
-If you provided a `siteURL` parameter when deploying you'll need to add a DNS entry to its CNAMEs pointing to this address.
+If you provided a `siteURL` parameter when deploying you'll need to add a CNAME entry in your DNS zone that should point to this address.
   - **moodleAdminPassword**: The generated password for the "admin" user in your Moodle install.
   - **controllerInstanceIP**: This is the IP address of the controller